Site icon Discover Ninh Binh

 There are many different ways to get to Ninh Binh.
 Originally an ancient crossroads, Ninh Binh City remains a bustling logistics hub and most visitors to North Vietnam will end up here at some stage of their journey.

-Well serviced with a modern train station, a busy inter-provincial bus station, Ninh Binh is an important stop on the main highway that bisects the country.
+Well serviced with a modern train station and a busy inter-provincial bus station, Ninh Binh is an important stop on the main highway that bisects the country.
 It is not hard to find transport to suit all tastes and budgets.

 Visitors who pre-book their trip with one of the many tourist groups that service the area, will usually have travel to and from Ninh Binh as part of their “package”.
 But this is Vietnam – always double check the agency and the ticketing.
 For those with a more flexible itinerary, we provide here some of the various services, companies and sample fares.